ligato/docs/docs/user-guide/get-vpp-agent.md

 docker run -p 2181:2181 -p 9092:9092 --name kafka --rm --env ADVERTISED_HOST=172.17.0.1 --env ADVERTISED_PORT=9092 spotify/kafka
 ```

 The vpp-agent needs to know the IP address and port of the Kafka server.
-This information is set via the config file, which is provided with flag `--kafka-conf`.
-The example config:
+This information is defined in the `kafka.conf` file, which is provided using the flag `--kafka-conf`.

+An example config:

 ```
 addrs:
  - "172.17.0.1:9092"
 ```

-Start the vpp-agent with the config flag (default path to .conf file is `/opt/vpp-agent/dev`):
+Start the vpp-agent with the config flag using the default path to the `kafka.conf` file which is `/opt/vpp-agent/dev`):
 ```
 vpp-agent --kafka-config=/opt/vpp-agent/dev/kafka.conf
 ```